European Society for Paediatric Infectious Diseases

 The European Society for Paediatric Infectious Diseases (ESPID) is a non-profit medical association registered in Germany that focuses on paediatric infectious diseases.
-Since its founding in 1983, it has grown to include over 1300 members, from all over Europe and beyond.
-ESPID forms the basis for European clinicians and scientists interested in all aspects of infectious diseases in children and their prevention.
+Since its founding in 1983, it has grown to include over 2300 members.
+The majority (77% in 2025) were from Europe, the remainder from Asia, Americas, Oceania and Africa.
+ESPID forms the basis for clinicians and scientists interested in all aspects of infectious diseases in children and their prevention.
 The society is engaged in a number of activities including the organization of multicentre trials, international exchange of paediatric infectious disease fellows, educational activities, and an annual scientific conference.

 Mission

-ESPID promotes "excellence in paediatric infectious diseases."
+ESPID promotes "excellence in paediatric infectious diseases and child health."